abrarmuhammadaufa/Logue-App/README.md

 # How to replicate

 ## Mobile Development
-1. Download the project in Github
+1. Clone the project in Github using `git clone -b Frontend https://github.com/abrarmuhammadaufa/Logue-App.git`
 2. Open the project app in Android Studio
 3. Add all the required libraries for the app
 4. Build and run the project